Gateway to student financial aid

 What the FAFSA is

 The FAFSA is a federal form that colleges use to determine a student's eligibility for federal aid.
-(The majority of the $227 billion in financial aid awarded each year is from federal funds.)
 The form is also used by many state and college financial aid programs.
 It is developed, distributed and processed by the U.S. Department of Education's office of Federal Student Aid (FSA).

 When and how to file